Tolkien1987/iMessage/README.md

 iMessage Swift App

  This is an app build in Swift, with viewCode.
 It will have a loginScreen with advanced Firebase integration for database (listener).

+ I will use this app, as an environment to study.

  Also, this project will be using a clean git history and best practices.